 One common theme about B2B technology marketing trends is that they don’t shift much from one year to the next.
 It’s typically the same headline over and over, but the context is different.
 B2B brands need to focus on influencers.
 Content marketing should be prioritized.
 Generating leads is the only way to go.

 B2B technology trends are not predictions.
 They are not what we think will happen in the coming year.
-Most trends are recycled year of year and just called something different.
+Most trends are recycled year by year and just called something different.
 B2B technology trends and marketing best practices are happening now.
 Today.

-And that’s why we wanted to look at the current trends and best practices for B2B tech marketing, so you can stay ahead of the curve and integrate these ideas into your B2B marketing strategy.
+And, that’s why we wanted to look at the current trends and best practices for B2B tech marketing so you can stay ahead of the curve and integrate these ideas into your B2B marketing strategy.

 I’m a huge fan of Gartner.
 They consistently create insightful content, and their latest report is no different.
 In the report, they list the Top 5 Emerging B2B Software Marketing Trends for 2022: